 The quality of your data is more than just knowing who and where it came from.
 Ensuring data quality is not just optional anymore, It’s necessary.

 Of the fortune 500 firms from 1955, only 60 remain according to AEI.
 This is a staggering difference, and while there are many reasons why a fortune 500 firm could fail, proper data management has been one of the biggest players.
 When companies don’t change with the times, others catch up or do it better.
 Trends come and go, but being alert for stale entries, bogus addresses, and duplicate records not only sets your marketing team up for success, it also makes sure that your cross-departmental exchanges are cohesive and organized.

 Auritas is geared with the data and content experts to help you at any phase of your projects.

 We welcome all questions and comments!
 So if you have anything specific that you’re wondering about you can also drop us a comment below.

-If you would like to talk to one of our data and content management experts, please feel free to contact us, and we’ll be sure to get back to you at the earliest convenience.
+If you would like to talk to one of our data and content management experts, please feel free to contact us, and we’ll be sure to get back to you within 1 business day.

 Webinar On-Demand Data Archiving 101 Data archiving is essential to every enterprise’s information management strategy.
 It can free up valuable SAP database memory, reduce administrative